1170500804/NoisyLabelTest/README.md

 ### Backbone.py

 This file implements the backbone, which is an 8-layer neural network, specified in the problem description.
+Kaiming normal Initialization is used in the implementation of the backbone.

 ### Data.py

-This file implements the interface that loads data during training.
-The data augmentation method I use is *Random Crop* and *Random Horizontal Flip.*
+This file implements the interface that loads data during training phase.
+The data augmentation I use is *Random Crop* and *Random Horizontal Flip.*

 ### evaluate.py